Lavine-Software-Development/Lavava/README.md

 The main other twist is abilities!
 Each player is given 15 credits at the beginning of the game to select a set of abilities from the ability menu.
 Each ability has a cost (in credits) as well as a reload time to limit immediate repeated usage in-game.
 At the bottom is a description of each ability.

+# Phases and Ending
+The game is broken up into 3 main phases.
+First, start selection.
+Each player chooses one starting spot.
+Then there is the main part, as described in detail above.
+If no one wins in that time, the end-game phase begins.
+The end-game phase is still being experimented with but currently two things happen:
+- Growth stops.
+Nodes naturally stay at their current energy.
+- Free attacking.
+Attacking an opponents node costs you no energy The goal of these changes is too stop progression, and allow the current winner to snowball.
+If still no player has won after the timer for end-game phase completes, then the winner is determined by which player owns the most nodes.

 # Other tidbits of information
 - The board is randomly generated, and has approximately 60 nodes and 80 edges.
 - Nodes can be full.
 At that point they no longer naturally gain energy.
 This means you shouldn't let nodes be full unless neccessary.